ControlSystemStudio/cs-studio/products/SNS/product/org.csstudio.sns.updatesite/Readme.txt

 The 'Basic EPICS' and 'SNS' versions as well as optional plugins are built 'headless' into a product and a P2 repository.

-Web page is in a separate JEE Project.

 ** Create new version
 - IN MANY PLACES!
 UPDATE VERSION NUMBERS IN ALL THESE:
   * settings.sh